peter-sattler/bowling-for-dollars/README.md

 ## Background

 During an onsite job interview in 2023, I was asked to solve a coding challenge that I had [seen before](http://github.com/peter-sattler/ancient-text-translator/blob/main/README.md).
-So after being way too honest with hiring manager (lets call him "David"), he went off in search of an alternative.
+So after being way too honest with the hiring manager (lets call him "David"), he went off in search of an alternative.
 He came back with this; a [Ten Pin Bowling](https://en.m.wikipedia.org/wiki/Tenpin_bowling) scoring calculator.
 Suddenly, I wished I had paid more attention to my oldest sister who took me to the local bowling alley growing up and encouraged me to learn how the scoring worked.